GasiorMateusz/DietPlanner/README.md

 ### AI

 - **Openrouter.ai** - Access to a wide range of AI models (OpenAI, Anthropic, Google, etc.) to power the meal plan generation
+- **Model Configuration** - The AI model used for conversations is centralized in `src/lib/ai/openrouter.service.ts` as the `DEFAULT_AI_MODEL` constant.
+Currently set to `openai/gpt-4.1-nano`.
+To change the model, update this constant only.

 ### Testing